kalapisd/homelibrary-student-project/README.md

 To get started, you will need to have a basic understanding of REST APIs and how to interact with them using HTTP requests.
 You will also need to have a tool like Postman or curl to make requests to the API.

 You can read about the endpoints supported by the API in the Swagger documentation.
+This documentation is available at: http://localhost:8080/swagger-ui/index.html

 ## Installation guide
 To run this API in Docker containers, just execute